William Shockley: Invention of the transistor

 The ensuing publicity generated by the "invention of the transistor" often thrust Shockley to the fore, much to the chagrin of Bardeen and Brattain.
 Bell Labs management, however, consistently presented all three inventors as a team.
 Though Shockley would correct the record where reporters gave him sole credit for the invention, he eventually infuriated and alienated Bardeen and Brattain, and he essentially blocked the two from working on the junction transistor.
 Bardeen began pursuing a theory for superconductivity and left Bell Labs in 1951.
 Brattain refused to work with Shockley further and was assigned to another group.
 Neither Bardeen nor Brattain had much to do with the development of the transistor beyond the first year after its invention.

 Shockley left Bell Labs around 1953 and took a job at Caltech.

-Shockley, Bardeen and Brattain received the Nobel Prize in Physics in 1956.

 Shockley Semiconductor

 In 1956, Shockley started Shockley Semiconductor Laboratory in Mountain View, California, which was close to his elderly mother in Palo Alto, California.
 The company, a division of Beckman Instruments, Inc., was the first establishment working on silicon semiconductor devices in what came to be known as Silicon Valley.